 I lead global engineering teams anchored in trust, clarity, and focus.
 I simplify complexity so people and systems can scale.
 Years of leading under pressure shaped that mindset.
-Adventures with my family and our Weimaraner Jaeger keeps me grounded.
+Adventures with my family and our Weimaraner, Jaeger, keeps me grounded.

 At Dayforce, I partnered with product, design, and engineering leaders to shape the growth strategy for Dayforce Wallet, a real-time pay platform serving over 850K users.
 We shipped at scale, balancing innovation and compliance, and built teams that delivered with confidence, clarity, and accountability.